mkornreich/subscription/README.md

 The program starts a local server on http://127.0.0.1:5000 which subscriptions can be sent via POST.
-The only required parameter is the email When a subscription is sent to the server it is loaded into a SQLite database.
+The only required parameter is the email.
+Optional parameter are industry, source, and subcategory.
+When a subscription is sent to the server it is loaded into a SQLite database.
 A newsletter is then sent to that email.
 A timer is also set to once run a day which checks if an email has been sent for that subscription within the past week and if a newsletter has not been sent to that subscription within the past week a new newsletter is sent.
 Only one subscription can be active per email.
 When a new subscription is created for an email with an existing subscription the old subscription is overwritten is the database.
 Note that the actual logic to send the newsletter has not been implemented.
 Logs are logged